jrpotter/notebook/notes/computability/context-free/deterministic.md

 Back: A cycle starting at $q$ exists in which no input is read and the stack from $x$ down remains the same.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766808746317-->
 END%%

+%%ANKI
+Basic
+How does adding endmarkers (i.e. $\dashv$) change the power of DPDAs?
+Back: N/A. It doesn't.
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
+END%%

+%%ANKI
+Basic
+How does adding endmarkers (i.e. $\dashv$) make designing DPDAs simpler?
+Back: They allow us to know when the input string ends.
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
+END%%

+%%ANKI
+Basic
+Let $A$ be a DCFL.
+What can be said about $A{\dashv}$?
+Back: $A{\dashv}$ is also a DCFL.
+Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
+END%%

 ## Closure Operations